Superman: Tower of Power: Incidents

 On June 21, 2007, 13-year-old girl Kaitlyn Lassiter was severely injured on Superman: Tower of Power when a cable snapped shortly after the ride began, striking the passengers in Section 3 of the ride, where she was located.
 The cable wrapped around Lassiter's feet during the drop, shattering her left femur and severed both of the girl's feet.
 Ride operators heard the cable snap and acknowledged unusual screaming as the car climbed, but failed to press the emergency stop button until after the ride had already dropped.
 The ride cannot be stopped once the carriage begins to drop.
-Her right foot was successfully reattached, but not her left, which required amputation below the left knee.
+Surgeons reattached her right foot, but not her left, which required amputation below the left knee.

 Following the accident, the ride was closed indefinitely.
 Other drop tower rides around the country temporarily closed for inspection, including Drop Tower rides at five Cedar Fair parks.
 On November 29, 2007, Six Flags Kentucky Kingdom announced that Superman: Tower of Power would be demolished for good.
 The attraction was removed prior to the 2008 season.

 On May 14, 2008, the Lassiter family spoke and gave support for a bill introduced by Massachusetts State Representative Ed Markey on Capitol Hill, which would have allowed the federal government to oversee permanent rides at amusement parks.
 The family sued Six Flags and reached a confidential settlement on November 21, 2008, with one of the terms requiring Six Flags to provide a lifetime of care for the injured girl.